mfnalex/spigot-plugin-archetype/README.md

 ## Usage (Advanced)

 You simply have to clone this repo, then `mvn install` it.
-After that, you can use the archetype to create a new project.

 ```shell
 git clone https://github.com/JEFF-Media-GbR/maven-spigot-plugin